mosquito-risk/Nacala/README.md

 ## Nacala-Roof-Material: Drone Imagery for Roof Classification, Segmentation, and Counting to Support Mosquito-borne Disease Risk Assessment

 ## Data
-All the data and trained models used in the paper are provided in this zipfile.
+* All the data and trained models used in the paper are provided in this zipfile.
 * The training, validation and test sets are provided in  `train.zip` and `test.zip` files.
 The `train.zip` file contains both `train` and `validation` sets.
 * The second test set (external test set) provided in `test2.zip` file.
 * The trained models are also provided and can be accessed from `models` folder.
-* The DINOv2 features are provided in `dinov2_features.zip` folder
+* The DINOv2 features are provided in `dinov2_features.zip` file.

-* The Nacala-Roof-Material data are provided in the folder structure as below.
+* The Nacala-Roof-Material data are provided in the below folder structure format.
 ### Folder structure
 ```
 datasets                             # Data folder